-1) Raw materials and general stocks - The lower of landed cost determined on the average price basis and net realizable 2) Consumable stores - The lower of landed cost and net realizable value on a first-in, first-out basis.

-3) Work-in-progress - Raw material costs, direct labour and overheads incurred in brewing,

-4) Finished products - Raw material costs, direct labour and

-overheads incurred in brewing, bottling
+1) Raw materials and general stocks - The lower of landed cost determined or average price basis and net realizable n the 2) Consumable stores - The lower of landed cost and net realize value on a first-in, first-out basis. zable 3) Work-in-progress - Raw material costs, direct labour and overheads incurred in brewing, d 4) Finished products - Raw material costs, direct labour a overheads incurred in brewing, bottle and packaging 5) Goods in transit - Suppliers' invoiced cost.

-and packaging

-5) Goods in transit - Suppliers' invoiced cost.